LOVE-DOCTOR/MultiTrain/README.md

                     columns_to_scale=pretend_columns #pass in a list of the columns in your dataset that you wish to scale )
 ```
+###Fit
+Now that the dataset has been split using the split method, it is time to train on it using the fit method.
+Instead of the standard training in scikit-learn, catboost, or xgboost, this fit method integrates almost all available machine learning algorithms and trains them all on the dataset.
+It then returns a pandas dataframe including information such as which algorithm is overfitting, which algorithm has the greatest accuracy, and so on.
+A basic code example for using the fit function is shown below.

 **REGRESSION**
 ```